_HeroTeaser

 Revolve Surgical

-Architecting a unified product vision for a medical startup's surgical robot, enabling Series A positioning and confident market launch.
+Creating product clarity for a medical startup's surgical robot, enabling their confident public debut.

-Revolve Surgical's system represented years of iterative engineering refinement, evolving from a concept no larger than a desk lamp into a sophisticated 1-metre-tall robotic system as requirements accumulated.
-But as the device grew in complexity, maintaining a coherent product vision became increasingly challenging.
+Revolve Surgical's system represented years of iterative engineering refinement, evolving from a concept no larger than a desk lamp into a sophisticated 1-metre-tall robotic system as the requirements changed over the years.
+In that time, keeping a coherent product vision became more and more difficult.

-To succeed in bringing an affordable, general-purpose surgical robot to market, Revolve needed to synthesize market positioning, user requirements, and regulatory constraints into a single, compelling product vision that could guide development decisions and communicate value to investors, clients, and surgeon users alike.
+To succeed in bringing an affordable, general-purpose surgical robot to market, Revolve needed to combine market positioning, user requirements, and regulatory constraints into a compelling product vision that could guide development decisions and communicate value to investors, hospitals, and surgeons alike.

 Role